Nanohenry10-9/FatFone/README.md

 # FatOS 3 (FatFone 2)

 The most recent version of FatOS, which runs on FatFone 2.

-It's still in version pre-3.00 though.
+Ver. pre-3.01

 Required hardware:
 - Arduino MEGA ADK
 - Adafruit FONA 800 shield for Arduino (described at top of README)
 - SmartGPU 2 320x480 pixel 3.5" display
 - uSD card (and system files like graphics on the SD)
+- RGB (status) LED
+- VL6180X Adafruit Time of Flight sensor
+- ADXL335 Adafruit Accelerometer

 The logo: